 We are delighted that you are thinking about getting married at Holy Trinity.

 Your next step is to come along to a service and speak to Martin, the vicar, afterwards.
 This will enable you go get a feel for what Holy Trinity is like and allow you to ask any questions you have.
-We suggest that you contact us as soon as possible – it is best to come and talk to us when you are booking your reception venue to avoid disappointment.
+Please contact us as early as possible in the process, before choosing a date or making any other arrangements, to avoid disappointment.

 Sadly, it is not possible for people to be married at St John's Tisman's Common.